Unknown years of Jesus: Japan

 Some people in Japan have believed that Jesus visited them during the lost years and possibly survived the crucifixion to remain in Japan for the rest of his life.
 The legend exists in a village named Shingō, Aomori, and the supposed tomb Kirisuto no Haka.

+The Urantia Book

+In The Urantia Book – a spiritual, philosophical, and religious book that originated in the United States in the early/mid 20th century – purports, amongst other things, to recount revelations from a divine source about the life of Jesus.
+It claims that, in the period when he was 13–30 years old, Jesus took trips to Rome and Urmia.
+Paper 127 of The Urantia Book covers "The Adolescent Years"; subsequent papers cover the trip to Rome, and Paper 134 concerns a period shortly before Jesus' baptism by John.